-Is your internet running slow or does your bandwidth limit finishes much earlier and you have to pay hefty internet bills?
+Is your internet running slow or does your bandwidth limit finish much earlier and you have to pay hefty internet bills?
 If the answer is yes, there are high chances that your bandwidth is being used by your neighbors or some unidentified users.
-The hacking can also pose a security risk to your personal files and the cases have been registered where hacker have used innocent people’s network for illegal activities.
-Wireless(Wi-Fi) routers are more prone to hacking as compared to wired networks so it is utmost important to secure your wireless router from being hacked.
+The hacking can also pose a security risk to your personal files and the cases have been registered where hackers have used innocent people’s networks for illegal activities.
+Wireless(Wi-Fi) routers are more prone to hacking as compared to wired networks so it is of utmost importance to secure your wireless router from being hacked.

 The first step to secure your wireless network(Wi-Fi) is to change the default password which is factory pre-set.
 To do so you need to login to your router’s configuration page to change the settings.
 You can access the router from the browser by typing 192.168.1.1 or 192.168.0.1 and by typing admin as username and password as the password.
 You can also check the login credentials from the manual of the router.
 After you have logged in you need to go to administration/management settings and change the password there.

 Wireless network name or technically SSID is the name the devices in range will find your router.
 By default, the SSID name is the Router’s Brand name for example for the TPlink router the SSID will be TP-LINK.
 You need to change it to prevent hackers from finding the router easily.

 As you can see in the image above, you have the option to disable the SSID broadcasting.
 This is one of the best ways to enhance the wireless router security.
 Once it is disabled, your wireless router will be invisible to the outside world and nobody will be able to breach its security.
 But in order to connect to it, you need to manually fill in its name in the device that you intend to connect to wireless router.